Generic name: oritavancin (or IT a VAN sin)

 Related treatment guides

-- Your pharmacist can provide more information about oritavancin.
+- Your doctor can provide more information about oritavancin.